rvennam/istio-on-iks/custom-istio-ingress.md

 # Deploying your own Istio Ingress Gateway

+### NOTE: Istio 1.4 ONLY!
+These instructions will not work for 1.5

 Managed Istio on IKS comes with a `istio-ingressgateway` deployment in the `istio-system` namespace which you can use for routing traffic coming in to your mesh.
 ```
 ~ 🏎  $ kubectl get deploy -n istio-system